mizramichaeljon/TapOutUgen/README.md

 # TapOutUgen

-A SuperCollider UGen that taps an incoming signal and writes it to a shared memory ring buffer for low-latency inter-process audio sharing (e.g., with openFrameworks).
+A SuperCollider UGen that taps an incoming signal and writes it to a shared memory ring buffer for low-latency inter-process audio sharing.

+---

 ## Features